Eduard Limonov: Literary work

-Russian film director and screenwriter Aleksandr Veledinskii's 2004 feature film Russkoe ("Russian") is based on Limonov's writings.
+Russian film director and screenwriter Alexander Veledinsky's 2004 feature film It's Russian is based on Limonov's writings.
 In late 1990s and early 2000s, Limonov was a regular contributor to "Living Here" and later to the eXile, both English-language newspapers in Moscow.
 These were the only known sources where Limonov wrote articles in English.
 When he joined as a contributor, he specifically asked the editors of the paper that they preserve his "terrible Russian-English style."
 Although most of his featured articles were political, he also wrote on many topics, including "advice for ambitious youngsters."